siddii/scriptmonkey/README.md

 rhino scripting in a *plugin* environment.
 In other words, it helps Java achieve the best of both worlds.

-Thanks to the embedded Rhino & Scripting API for being part of Java since v1.6.
+Thanks to the embedded Nashorn & Scripting API for being part of Java since v1.7.
 It's an all-in-one plugin which means, anything that was possible only by writing a plugin can be done using _plugin-scripts_(simple javascript code).
 And, any tasks that makes more sense to be scripted can be implemented using this tool.

 Demos
 -----